Eliot Ness: Early life

 Eliot Ness was born on April 19, 1903, in the Roseland neighborhood of Chicago, Illinois.
 He was the youngest of five children born to Peter Ness (1850–1931) and Emma King (1863–1937).
 His parents, both Norwegian immigrants, operated a bakery.
 Ness attended Christian Fenger High School in Chicago.
 He was educated at the University of Chicago, graduating in 1925 with a degree in political science and business administration, and was a member of Sigma Alpha Epsilon.
 He began his career as an investigator for the Retail Credit Company of Atlanta assigned to the Chicago territory, where he conducted background investigations for the purpose of credit information.
 In 1929, he returned to the university to take a graduate course in criminology taught by August Vollmer, a noted police reformer and chief of the Berkeley Police Department.
-Vollmer's ideas about professionalizing law enforcement would influence Ness throughout his career.
+Vollmer's ideas about professionalizing law enforcement influenced Ness throughout his career.